 - Use a "Cover page" including Team Number and all the names of the Team Members. - Describe why the team selected the three movies, and why the three movies were ordered (ranked) as first-, second-, and third-choice.
 Describe the team discussion and decision process. - Movie Synopsis (include as many of the following ideas as they are material) - Provide a synopsis of the movie.
 A synopsis is a distillation of the movie and contains two main elements: Story summary (i.e., chronological order) and Plot Summary (e.g., cause-effect).
 These two summaries are important but different.
 Also, summarizing anything is difficult; however, this a recurring and practical skill for managers. - Observing change is hard.
 One technique that management students can borrow from art/humanities students is to understand basic literary theory and practice applying that theory often.
 From the Literary Ideas below, use at least three from elementary, at least three from intermediate, and at least one from advanced. - Elementary Literary Ideas-(e.g., Character, Plot, Setting, Style, Theme) - Intermediate Literary Ideas-(e.g., Analogy, Antagonist, Conflict, - Diction, Humor, Imagination, Protagonist, Soliloquy, Symbol, Transition) - Advanced Literary Ideas-(e.g., Irony, Sarcasm) - Importance and Value - Our class in on management skill development.
 Development means that there is some type of change or some type of transition.
 There are many transitions in a movie (and in life).
-Why, of all the transitions that your team could have chosen, is this particular transition important?
-What theory/model/framework regarding Planning, Leading, Organizing, or Controlling from your MGT 360 course helps justify why this transition (i.e., a set of two scenes) is important?
+Why, of all the transitions that your team could have chosen, is this particular transition important to illustrate management skill development? - There are many individuals in a movie (and in life).
+There are often multiple people just in a single scene.
+What is your rationale for choosing the key individual that you did?
+In others words, why is this individual a good individual from whom we can learn and see management skills development?